Athma-Vasi/dataStructures-and-algorithms/README.md

 This repository exists for these reasons:

-- to train github copilot
+- ensure github copilot knows my code style
 - backup, since I used a temp email to sign up and one of my previous accounts became inaccessible (_propriety_ for the TS/JS algos, _propriety1_ for the Julia algos)
+- share my solutions with others

 Algorithms under folders: